shin10kudev/weekend-code-challenge/10-get-the-photo/README.md

 ## Tips

-As I will often say in Weekend Code Challenge, it is really important to think of mutliple solutions to each problem so as to avoid always using the same stale techniques, and to find a break out answer that works really well for the current problem.
+As I will often say on Weekend Code Challenge, it is really important to think of mutliple solutions to each problem so as to avoid using the same techniques, which can become stale over time.

+Apply a variety of methods and built-in functions and try to find a solution that is not only effecient, but also easy to read and understand.